 And that’s ok!
 Life is not straightforward, so why would your career be?
 However, it does help to have a clear understanding of the employability skills you have inevitably accumulated along the way so if you do take a sharp left along your career path, you can successfully market yourself and try something new.

-Our Employability Award is a great way to boost your employability skills while you are still at uni.
+Our Employability Program is a great way to boost your employability skills while you are still at uni.
 You’ll gain skills and knowledge that will help you plan your career, learn decision making strategies and more easily transition into the workplace upon graduation.
 Importantly, you’ll gain official recognition of your achievement via the Curtin Extra Certificate, a second transcript awarded when you graduate.

-The Employability Award will help you to put some structure and accountability around skills that will help you as you come towards the end of degree and need to think about ‘what’s next!?’.
+The Employability Program will help you to put some structure and accountability around skills that will help you as you come towards the end of degree and need to think about ‘what’s next!?’.
 For more information, don’t hesitate to contact us at email@example.com.